mikenikles/jscodeshift-ava-to-jest/README.md

 ### Run tests

 `npm test`: Transforms tests from AVA to Jest.
+In more detail:

+1. Runs `ava` on all files in `ava-tests` to make sure the AVA tests are valid.
+1. Deletes all files in `jest-tests`.
+1. Copies all files from `ava-tests` to `jest-tests`.
+1. Runs `jscodeshift` on all files in `jest-tests`.
+1. Runs `jest` on all files in `jest-tests` to make sure the Jest tests are valid.